NgocTriTruong/NgocTriTruong/README.md

 ### 👨‍💻 About Me
 - 👨‍💻 All of my projects: https://github.com/NgocTriTruong
 - 📫 Contact: **ngoctri.truong04@gmail.com**
-- ❤️ I love Java
+- ❤️ I love you

 ---